levimcg/levimcg.com/src/blog/2020-01-18-accordion-container-web-component.md

 ```

 ## My accordion-container element
 This is the approach I took for the `<accordion-container>` Custom Element I build over my holiday break.
-It fully follows the ARIA Authoring Practices [recommendations for accordions](https://w3c.github.io/aria-practices/#accordion) and is progressively enchanced so if JS isn't available or fails for some reason, you still will see all of the accordion content.
+It fully follows the ARIA Authoring Practices [recommendations for accordions](https://w3c.github.io/aria-practices/#accordion) and is progressively enhanced so if JS isn't available or fails for some reason, you still will see all of the accordion content.
 [The source is available on GitHub](https://github.com/levimcg/accordion-container-element) where you can find documentation about how to use it, and here's a quick CodePen demo.

 <p class="codepen" data-height="431" data-theme-id="13463" data-default-tab="result" data-user="levimcg" data-slug-hash="ZEYapRY" style="height: 431px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Accordion container element demo">
   <span>See the Pen <a href="https://codepen.io/levimcg/pen/ZEYapRY">